WizArdZ3658/CodingTips/README.md

 ## Working with the API
 access the link here : https://codingtips.herokuapp.com/api/profiles/

-## New features to be added :-
- * Implement some cool front end features.

 ## Technology Stack
 ##### Languages :-
 Python, HTML, CSS, SQL, Javascript, Git